National Council of French Women: Pre-World War I

 The CNFF peaked in the period before World War I (1914–18), an era when feminist movements flourished in Europe and elsewhere.
 The CNFF joined the International Council of Women (ICW), created in 1888 in the United States.
 On 10 May 1902 the CNFF, with 40 federated associations representing 28,000 members, passed a unanimous motion that women's suffrage was the most basic of all women's demands.
 From 1902 Avril de Sainte-Croix was a strong advocate of women's suffrage in the CNFF.
 In 1903 Sainte-Croix was secretary general of the CNFF and also of the French branch of the International Abolitionist Federation, (Note: The International Abolitionist Federation campaigned for revocation of laws that regulated prostitution.) which she ran from her home at 1 Avenue Malakoff.
 Pauline Kergomard was president of the CNFF section on education from 1905 to 1920.

 The CNFF passed a resolution against abortion in 1906, citing the maternal mission and the altruistic function of mothers.
 The majority of feminists in France felt that delinquent fathers of illegitimate children should be forced to provide support, but did not deserve paternal rights.
 In 1903 the CNFF and the French Group for Feminist Studies led a group that proposed a law in which paternity would be based on a reasonable presumption rather than absolute proof, the father would be required to pay to support the child, but the mother would retain parental power.
 The supporters of the feminists in the Chamber of Deputies would not accept this proposal, since they felt it did not encourage marriage and paternal responsibility.
 A law passed in 1912 required proof of paternity in writing, did not allow recognition of children of incest or adultery, and imposed heavy fines on women whose attempts to prove paternity were rejected.

 The CNFF, at first moderate in stating its position, was very active between 1909 and 1914 in advocating women's suffrage.
 By 1910 the CNFF had almost 75,000 members.
 On 11 November 1911 Sarah Monod received the Legion of Honor from the hands of Senator Camille Ferdinand Dreyfus.
 The French government noted a number of reforms that had been inspired or recommended by the CNFF under her leadership:

 Julie Siegfried (1848-1922), from a Protestant and deeply Republican bourgeois family, took over the leadership of the CNFF from Monod in 1912.

-Gabrielle Duchêne, a wealthy philanthropist who helped organize seamstresses in Paris, was president of the labor section of the CNFF from 1913 to 1915.
+Gabrielle Duchêne, a wealthy philanthropist who helped organise seamstresses in Paris, was president of the labor section of the CNFF from 1913 to 1915.
 On the eve of World War I there were 150 societies in the CNFF including the French Union of Woman Suffrage, with 80 branches, the Society for the Improvement of Women's Lot and the Fraternal Union of women.